FirelyTeam/firely-docs/vonk/features/terminologyintegration.rst

 External terminology services
 =============================

-.. caution:: The TerminologyIntegration plugin does not work together with the Vonk Terminology plugin.
+.. warning:: The TerminologyIntegration plugin does not work together with the Vonk Terminology plugin.

-To be able to use more elaborate terminology support through Vonk, we now provide the option to integrate external FHIR terminology services with Vonk.
+To be able to use more elaborate terminology support, we provide the option to integrate external FHIR terminology services with Vonk.

 Vonk can redirect the following terminology operations to external services:
 * $validate-code